fbpx

 Day 8 - Venice

-Your adventure comes to an end on the final morning.
-There are no activities planned for today and you're free to depart the accommodation at any time before check-out.
-As there is so much to see in Venice we recommend you to stay a little longer.
-We are happy to book additional accommodation for you (subject to availability).
-Please speak to your booking agent at the time of booking.
+With no further activities planned, your adventure comes to an end this morning.
+You're free to depart the accommodation at any time before check-out.
+As there is so much to see in Venice, it’s recommended that you stay a few extra days.
+If you need help with booking additional accommodation, just speak to your booking agent at the time of booking.

 Trip Dates